GylanSalih/OrganizeMyFiles/readme.md

 ## Logging

-The script creates a `file_sorting.log` file in the project directory, where it logs all actions such as successful file moves, error messages, and deleted empty folders.
+The script creates a `OrganizeMyFiles.log` file in the project directory, where it logs all actions such as successful file moves, error messages, and deleted empty folders.

 ## Contributing